Jon Morgan

 Forbidden terms include any terms associated with a government agency or financial services.

 You should also consider using an appropriate domain name when naming your Utah LLC.
-A domain name is the web address of your business website.
 It is important to secure a domain name that accurately reflects your business and is easy for customers to remember.

 Once you come up with a suitable LLC name, you can file an Application for Reservation of the Business Name with the Utah Division of Corporations and Commercial Code [2].